-Since mastery comes from practice, additional independent practice assignments are recommended.
+Since mastery comes from practice, additional independent practice assignments (Fill-In Self Tests, Multiple Choice Self Tests, Self Test Problems in Jackson's chapters) are recommended.
 These I will leave to your mature decision-making, but encourage you to do the work you need to learn in order to master the material.
 For instance, we will have class time to discuss SOME of the problems in the back of the chapters, but the chapter questions are mainly to help you to reinforce the material and bolster your studying efforts; therefore, completion of additional problems may be warranted.
 Answers to many of the problems (odd numbered ones) are in the back of the text.
 Also, you can create your own examples and check them on SPSS to improve your mastery.
+INCLUDE ANY OF YOUR EXTRA WORK IN YOUR RESEARCH